What causes acute bronchitis?

 How is it diagnosed?

-Doctors can easily diagnose acute bronchitis by doing a physical examination as well as certain tests such as chest x-rays, pulmonary function tests, pulse oximetry, and sputum culture.
+Doctors can easily diagnose acute bronchitis by doing a physical examination as well as certain tests such as chest x-rays, pulse oximetry, and sputum culture.
 These tests not only diagnose bronchitis, but they also help doctors rule out pneumonia and other severe respiratory conditions.

 Treatment and management